pigeonfresh/grid-checker/README.md

 })
 ```

+Toggle the visibility of the grid by hitting 'g' on the keyboard.

 This will create a centered grid with a max-width of 1360px and 20px of padding on the left and right side.
 The grid will contain 4 columns with a flexible width separated by a gutter of 20px.
 Currently the className is optional but will give you the option to avoid css naming conflicts.